vishalbelsare/PECas/README.md

 [CasADi](https://github.com/casadi/casadi/wiki) to solve parameter estimation problems.

+**Please note:** PECas is still in it's testing state, and does not yet contain all the features it will provide in future versions.
+Therefore, you should check for updates on a regular basis.

 For an installation guide, a tutorial on how to use PECas and a detailed documentation, please